alvyn-ly/DoTLeaflet/README.md

 Needless to say, DoT Leaflet is designed to be used almost exclusively for Salesforce.
 While not locked to Salesforce, the code will need some (very slight) modification to account for non-Visualforce platforms.

 Implementation requires that there be an accessible directory to store all the required source files.
-Github, SVN, or some other repository that can be directly access by means of a singular link
+This may include Github, SVN, or some other repository that can be directly accessed by means of a singular link to that file.

 Example: `https://rawgit.com/alvyn-ly/DoTLeaflet/Release-1.0/main.js`